Trevor Benjamin: Non-league

 He made 12 league appearances during the 2008–09 season, and another two appearances in the Staffordshire Senior Cup, helping them win the final on 22 April 2009.
 But Benjamin has recently stated that he would like a return to league football after fully recovering from his eye infection.
 He is currently on trial with Rushden & Diamonds in a bid to earn a contract for the new season.
 On 7 August 2009, Trevor Benjamin signed for Conference National newcomers Tamworth, following a successful trial period with the club.

 He made his debut the following day in a Conference National away fixture against Stevenage Borough, Benjamin came on as a 79th-minute substitute for midfielder Tom Shaw.
 The game finished in a 1–1 draw.
 He moved on to Harrogate Town in the Conference North, making his debut and scoring two goals in a 3–2 loss against Northwich Victoria on 3 October 2009.

 In his second appearance, against Droylsden, he scored again with a stunning free-kick in the last few minutes of the game.
 He departed in November after his rolling month-to-month contract was not renewed.

 He made his debut for Woking in a 6–0 win against St Albans City in the FA Trophy competition, on 21 November 2009.

 After another two games for the Cards, he was released prior to 5 December 2009 match against Bishop's Stortford.
 He joined Bedlington Terriers in Northern League Division One on a free transfer in February 2010.
 The next month he joined Wroxham in Eastern Counties League Premier Division for a short loan spell.

 In September 2010 he was loaned out again, to Terrier's local rivals Morpeth Town.
 After two goalless appearances, the 3–0 home defeat by Marske United and the 2–1 away defeat by Newton Aycliffe, he was appointed the club's player-manager following the departure of previous manager Tom Wade.
 Shortly after his release he signed for Seaton Delaval Amateurs.

 International career

 Benjamin was selected for the England under-21s, making his only appearance as a substitute against Mexico at Filbert Street on 24 May 2001.

 He made his international début for Jamaica on 20 November 2002 against Nigeria, in Lagos.

 Personal life

 After retiring from competitive football Benjamin has launched his own brand of goalkeeping gloves called Locust UK.

+All of Benjamin's sons are following in their fathers footsteps, including Zac who had a short spell at Premier League club Burnley and is currently playing for semi-professional club Alnwick FC.
+His son Theo signed for Newcastle United Academy during the 2023/24 season, and his other son, Cruz, is part of the Bedlington Terriers youth setup.